kevinaxu/soho-spaces-next/tasks.md

     - [x] Make this horizontally scrollable on mobile
   - Materials component
     - [x] Update this so that details show up as tooltip
+- Explore page
+  - [x] Implement this using React Photo Gallery
 - Home page
   - Explore section
     - [x] Instead of using quilted, use separate ImageList option which will allow top / bottom images to align instead of custom calculation